nemiah/phpFinTS/DEVELOPER-GUIDE.md

 integration testing (against fake backends) has proven very useful (in addition to the usual regression-catching benefits of those tests).

-The `SanitizingCLILogger` class can be used to record requests/responses during a (manually scripted) dialog with the bank.
+The `CLILogger` class can be used to record requests/responses during a (manually scripted) dialog with the bank.
 The recorded messages can then be filled into a `PhpUnit` test.
-While the logger already replaces the most important sensitive values (username, PIN, ...), the recorded segments regularly still contain personal information (e.g. IBANs and names of other parties involved in transactions, descriptions of transactions, etc.).
+When used through `FinTsNew::setLogger()`, the logger already replaces the most important sensitive values (username, PIN, ...) with placeholders.
+But the recorded segments regularly still contain personal information (e.g. IBANs and names of other parties involved in transactions, descriptions of transactions, etc.).
 In order to remove this information, it is advisable not to change the overall length (i.e. using the `Ins` mode in the code editor to overwrite it with some dummy data), because the wire format hard-codes the length of subsequent data in various places and simply removing it would result in parsing failures.